mtanghu/LEAP/README.md

 # Linear Explainable Attention in Parallel (LEAP)

+THIS PROJECT IS CURRENTLY UNDER CONSTRUCTION, PLEASE CHECK BACK IN 3 DAYS!!!

 This project implements a novel linear attention mechanism based on cumulative sums that are attention weighted.

 Positive aspects of this approach (some novel):